 inReach®: Outdoor Communication

 Nobody wakes up in the morning thinking they are going to have an emergency in the afternoon.
 This is especially true in the outdoors.
-When venturing into the outdoors this spring, be sure to have your backup plan: a satellite messenger.
+When venturing into the outdoors this year, be sure to have your backup plan: a satellite messenger.

 With inReach satellite technology from Garmin and an active satellite subscription1, you can stay in touch globally.
 You can send and receive messages, navigate your route, track and share your journey and, if necessary, trigger an SOS to help get assistance to you from the Garmin IERCC, a 24/7 global emergency response coordination center via the 100% global Iridium® satellite network.